 What is Web5 and How is it Different from Web3?

-Web5 is the next iteration of the decentralized internet.
-While Web3 focuses on giving users control over their data through blockchain technology, Web5 takes this idea further by integrating more advanced personalization, seamless interoperability between devices, and a user-centric focus on ownership and identity.
+Web5 is the next step to a more decentralized internet.
+Web3 helps you own your data through blockchain technology, Web5 takes this idea further: it integrates advanced personalization, easily links devices, and has a user-centric focus on ownership and your own identity.

 Key Features of Web5